simonmichael/hledger/hledger/hledger.m4.md

 style specification for the [commodity directive](#declaring-commodities).
 The command line option can be supplied repeatedly to override the display style for multiple commodity/currency symbols.

+## Debug output

+We aim for hledger to be relatively easy to troubleshoot, introspect and develop.
+You can add `--debug[=N]` to any hledger command line to see additional debug output.
+N ranges from 1 (least output, the default) to 9 (maximum output).
+Typically you would start with 1 and increase until you are seeing enough.
+Debug output goes to stderr, and is not affected by `-o/--output-file` (unless you redirect stderr to stdout, eg: `2>&1`).
+It will be interleaved with normal output, which can help reveal when parts of the code are evaluated.
+To capture debug output in a log file instead, you can usually redirect stderr, eg:\
+`hledger bal --debug=3 2>hledger.log`.

 # TIME PERIODS
 ## Smart dates